World leaders congratulate Donald Trump amid global crises – DW – 11/06/2024

 "Germany and the US have for a long time successfully worked together to promote prosperity and freedom on both sides of the Atlantic.
 We will continue to do so for the benefit of our citizens," German Chancellor Olaf Scholz said on social media.

-British Prime Minister Kier Starmer said he "looked forward" to working with Trump.
+British Prime Minister Keir Starmer said he "looked forward" to working with Trump.

 "As the closest of allies, we stand shoulder to shoulder in defense of our shared values of freedom, democracy and enterprise," he said.